moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/test-coverage.md

 ---

 title: "Test Coverage"
-description: "The Quality Department has coverage to support testing particular scenarios."
+description: "The Test Platform Department has coverage to support testing particular scenarios."
 ---

 ### Offline environments / Airgapped GitLab QA scenario

-The Quality Department has a GitLab QA scenario that supports [offline environment / air-gapped](https://docs.gitlab.com/ee/user/application_security/offline_deployments) testing.
+The Test Platform Department has a GitLab QA scenario that supports [offline environment / air-gapped](https://docs.gitlab.com/ee/user/application_security/offline_deployments) testing.
 The [scenario](https://gitlab.com/gitlab-org/gitlab-qa/-/blob/master/lib/gitlab/qa/scenario/test/instance/airgapped.rb) `Test::Instance::Airgapped` is part of [GitLab QA](https://gitlab.com/gitlab-org/gitlab-qa/-/blob/master/docs/what_tests_can_be_run.md#testinstanceairgapped)
 test scenarios.
 The suite runs against a test environment including [Gitaly Cluster](https://docs.gitlab.com/ee/administration/gitaly/) which have been configured using `iptables` to drop traffic other than specific ports which allow our test access to the test instances.